AzureDVBB/YUMS/src/mud/manager/authentication/README.md

 The authentication is split between two files.

 **`password_hasher.py`** houses the logic of hashing passwords, yes.
 It is running a seperate process to do the actual hashing with some wrapper to allow it to be ran in the main async process.
-The reason why is this is a computationally expensive function and would block everything else on the server while it works, hence why the seperate process and wrapper.
+The reason why is this is a computationally expensive function and would block everything else on the server while it works, hence why the seperate thread* and wrapper.

+*ThreadPool is used because windows has issues with ProcessPool as of `Python 3.8.5`, Linux has no such issues and so process pool should be used.

 **`authentication.py`** holds the main manager class that imports and uses the password_hasher.
 It holds logic for logging a player character in as well as registration of a new one.
 It also features force disconnection if the connection is unable to authenticate itself.